 Other Nutrition Science Applications

-Nutritional science professionals can conduct research or act as consultants for individuals and private organizations like fitness centers, corporations, and athletes.
+Nutrition science professionals can conduct research, or act as consultants for individuals and private organizations like fitness centers, corporations, and athletes.
 Conversely, there are those who work on a global scale, assisting non-profit and government programs tackle widespread hunger, health, and food supply issues in other countries.

 Nutrition scientists can also choose to focus on food-only science – there are plenty of careers that look only at the chemical aspects of food.
-For instance, there are careers in agriculture that deal with food science, horticulture science and natural resources that are perfectly suited for those who have experience and interest in nutritional science.
+For instance, there are careers in agriculture that deal with food science, horticulture science, and natural resources that are perfectly suited for those who have experience and interest in nutrition science.
 Agricultural and food scientists can earn over $62,000 a year.

-Nutritional science is a vast and rapidly growing field with a plethora of applications.
-Be sure to check out our guide that explains the what the difference is between a nutritionist and a dietitian, and explore the rest of our website to learn even more about working as a professional in this diverse field.
+Nutrition science is a vast and rapidly growing field with a plethora of applications.
+Be sure to check out our guide that explains the what the difference is between a nutritionist and a dietitian.